PyO3/pyo3/guide/src/faq.md

 5. Thread A is blocked, because it waits to re-acquire the GIL which thread B still holds.
 6. Deadlock.

-PyO3 provides a struct [`GILOnceCell`] and an extension trait [`OnceExt`] that enable functionality similar to these types but avoid the risk of deadlocking with the Python GIL.
+PyO3 provides a struct [`GILOnceCell`] which implements a single-initialization API based on these types that relies on the GIL for locking.
+If the GIL is released or there is no GIL, then this type allows the initialization function to race but ensures that the data is only ever initialized once.
+If you need ot ensure that the initialization function is called once and only once, you can make use of the [`OnceExt`] and [`OnceLockExt`] extension traits that enable using the standard library types for this purpose but provide new methods for these types that avoid the risk of deadlocking with the Python GIL.
 This means they can be used in place of other choices when you are experiencing the deadlock described above.
 See the documentation for [`GILOnceCell`] and [`OnceExt`] for further details and an example how to use them.

 [`GILOnceCell`]: {{#PYO3_DOCS_URL}}/pyo3/sync/struct.GILOnceCell.html
 [`OnceExt`]: {{#PYO3_DOCS_URL}}/pyo3/sync/trait.OnceExt.html